Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 7. The Pomeranian and Kids

 Pomeranians are not 100% kid friendly.
-It’s common for families to want a dog at least once in their lives and, at first glance, a Pomeranian would be perfect.
-Being small, a Pom seems ideal as he’s a similar size to a small child.
-It seems that there would be a lot of fun involved.
+It’s common for families to want a dog at least once, and at first glance, a Pomeranian would be perfect.
+Being small, a Pom seems ideal as he’s similar to a small child.
+It appears that there would be a lot of fun involved.

 However, the truth is a bit different.
 Because of their size, a Pomeranian can be hurt easily if he’s playing with one or more small children.

 Children of that size are still adjusting to how strong they are because they keep growing, and the Pom might be hurt if playing gets a bit rough.
-Pomeranians are also proud creatures and if a negative interaction occurs, the dog may lash out.
+Pomeranians are also proud creatures; the dog may lash out if a negative interaction occurs.

-If you really want a Pomeranian because you have children, wait until they’re a minimum of ten years old.
-If you have a child under the age of ten, and a Pomeranian, ensure you never leave them together unsupervised or an accident may happen.
+If you want a Pomeranian because you have children, wait until they’re a minimum of ten years old.
+If you have a child under ten and a Pomeranian, ensure you never leave them together unsupervised, or an accident may happen.

 8. Are Pomeranians Loyal?

 It’s a well-known fact that dogs are man’s best friend.
 One major reason is that, when it comes to humans, dogs are the most loyal creatures in the world.
-Pomeranians certainly match this description and it’s extremely obvious in their unique character.
+Pomeranians certainly match this description, and their unique character is extremely obvious.

-Eventually, after a period of time, you’ll end up on his good side and his loyalty to you will last forever.
+Eventually, you’ll end up on his good side after some time, and his loyalty to you will last forever.
 He’ll attempt to make sure you’re safe and strive to protect you whenever the chance arises.

-It’s somewhat ironic that your small Pomeranian feels the need to protect you, considering his size but it’s deeply embedded in his genes.
+It’s somewhat ironic that your small Pomeranian needs to protect you, considering his size, but it’s deeply embedded in his genes.

 9. Pomeranian Separation Anxiety